chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository-Nexus.md

 ## Create A Hosted Repository For Chocolatey Packages

+We can create a repository using PowerShell or the browser.
+If you want to use the browser, follow the steps below:

 1. Click the **Log In** button in the top right hand corner;
 1. If you have not changed the defaults then see [**Step 1: Change the Administrative Password and Email Address**](https://help.sonatype.com/repomanager3/installation/post-install-checklist) for the defaults. **If the repository will be used in production we strongly recommend you change your username and / or password.**;
 1. Go to **Views/Repositories**;